Produce Actionable Information with Big Data Analytics for Government

 IBM offers an integrated approach to fighting tax fraud, abuse and errors.
-By incorporating a large variety of structured and unstructured data from both internal and external sources, IBM’s big data platform can help tax agencies more accurately determine who should be investigated for fraud or denied refunds by helping to detect new deception tactics, uncovering multiple identities and identifying suspicious behavior.
+By incorporating a large variety of structured and unstructured data from both internal and external sources, IBM Watson Foundations can help tax agencies more accurately determine who should be investigated for fraud or denied refunds by helping to detect new deception tactics, uncovering multiple identities and identifying suspicious behavior.
 Benefits include:

 Crime prediction and prevention